ixofoundation/genesis/ixo-4/README_INSTALL.md

 ## Installation

-An installation script `InstallImpacthub.sh` has been included which prepares the environment, prerequisites, installs the IXO blockchain software and guides you through the node setup.
+An installation script `Installixo.sh` has been included which prepares the environment, prerequisites, installs the IXO blockchain software and guides you through the node setup.

 1. These steps are to be run once logged in as **root** user.
 Use the following command to access the root user.
     ```